-With snow storms heading toward much of the east, I couldn’t help but remember how rising to hear or to read along the bottom of the TV screen that your school was closed was a definite time for rejoicing when I was a kid.
+With snow storms heading toward much of the east, I couldn’t help but remember how when I was a kid, rising to hear or to read along the bottom of the TV screen that your school was closed was a definite time for rejoicing.

 Those magical days, when the world came to a soft, white standstill and our home seemed liked a warm and cozy playpen, are still fondly etched in my mind.
 I’m the middle child of nine and, lucky for us, the rhythm method left us neatly spaced and in arms reach of a playmate at all times, making snow days pure heaven.